 Jot was developed in 1976 by Dwight Holzworth.
 Jot eliminated complex phonetic spelling used in traditional speed-writing.

-It is interesting to note that the improvements of Teeline and Jot are very similar.
-But, they were developed completely independently on different continents, without the influence of the internet.
+Many of the recent improvements to Shorthand (Teeline) and Speed-writing (Jot) are similar.
+Interestingly, they were developed independently, on different continents, without the influence of the internet.

 Zero to Hero